Collaboration ideas - male employee and female employee having a conversation

 Company-wide team building exercises

-Game type activities are one of the best and fun ways to build trust and culture when meeting new people.
-Team activities and problem-solving games (escape rooms, scavenger hunts etc.) are effective methods to creating trust in judgement, developing communication skills and honing in on problem solving abilities.
+Games are one of the best and fun ways to build trust and culture when meeting new people.
+Team activities and problem-solving games (escape rooms, scavenger hunts, etc.) are effective methods for building trust, developing communication skills, and honing problem-solving abilities.
 For tips on improving engagement with your remote workforce, check out our list of virtual team building games.

 Getting to know coworkers in a relaxed environment can boost company morale and increase communication across teams.
 Removing boundaries between teams helps decrease the information gap on projects by gaining insight into the workings of other departments.